11 Fun Winter Activities With Dogs That Will Have You Both Howling With Joy

-Curtis Kelley, CPDT-KA, is a trainer, pet behaviorist, and owner of Pet Parent Allies in Philadelphia.
-He tells Daily Paws that winter activities with dogs, like other forms of interactive engagement, are good for them because they stimulate the mind and body.
-"They help boost immunity and keep their digestion regular, too," he adds.
+Curtis Kelley, CPDT-KA, trainer, and owner of Pet Parent Allies in Philadelphia, tells Daily Paws that winter activities with dogs, like other active pastimes, are good for them because they stimulate the mind and body.
+"They help boost immunity and keep their digestion regular, too," he says.

 Being active in nature is good for both you and your furry pal.
 The American Psychological Association reports that regular time outdoors "has benefits for both physical and psychological human wellbeing."
-The same is true for dogs.
-In addition to daily exercise (find out how much your pet needs based on her size), exploring outside introduces new scents, sounds, and sights that provide valuable enrichment and communication—yes, even the stinky stuff!
+For dogs, it provides daily exercise (find out how much your pet needs based on her size), while exploring outside introduces new scents, sounds, and sights that provide valuable enrichment and communication.
+(Yes, even the stinky stuff.)
 This helps her avoid boredom and destructiveness when she's back inside.

 RELATED: Health Resolutions for Your Pet

-Of course, you're the most accurate barometer of what your pupper will enjoy, but rest assured that as long as you're playing in the snow with her, she'll try anything once!
-An added bonus: you don't always need a lot of dog winter gear to get going with your cold-weather breed unless you're focused on a specific canine sport.
+Of course, you're the most accurate barometer of what your pupper will enjoy, but as long as you're playing in the snow with her, she'll try anything once.
+An added bonus: You don't always need a lot of dog winter gear to get going with your cold-weather breed unless you're focused on a specific canine sport.

 "Hiking is an excellent activity for dogs," Kelley says.
 "Being able to sniff in the woods and around trees helps relax them with natural smells they can understand."
 Certain dogs are natural hikers and eager for any winter wonderland excursion, while others adapt gradually with more frequent outings.